hotwired/stimulus/README.md

 }
 ```

-Stimulus continuously watches the page, kicking in as soon as magic attributes appear or disappear.
+Stimulus continuously watches the page, kicking in as soon as attributes appear or disappear.
 It works with any update to the DOM, regardless of whether it comes from a full page load, a Turbolinks page change, or an Ajax request.
 Stimulus manages the whole lifecycle.

-You can write your first controller in five minutes by following along in [The Stimulus Handbook](https://stimulusjs.org/handbook/introduction).
+You can write your first controller in five minutes by following along in the [Stimulus Handbook](https://stimulusjs.org/handbook/introduction).

 You can read more about why we created this new framework in [The Origin of Stimulus](https://stimulusjs.org/handbook/origin).